 Leaving the Trophy Room and continuing down the hall, we encountered one of the Club’s more famous pieces of decor: a phone booth.
 This functional phone booth is quite ornate, with its bevelled glass windows and flawless oak panels is actually a prop from the 1960’s film, “The Happiest Millionaire,” which is one of the last films Walt Disney personally touched.

 In the same vicinity is another movie prop, and arguably the Cub’s most famous piece: an ornate walnut table with white marble top.
 It was used in the legendary 1964 Disney film, “Mary Poppins.”
 If it’s not the most famous piece in the Club, it’s second (to the French Lift).

 Moving along with the “normal” tour, one of the highlights of the restaurant is probably the piano just past the Gallery and across from the bar.
 Seemingly innocuous and no more refined than your average piano (at least to my untrained eyes), the inside of the lid features a meticulous painting of 19th century New Orleans Harbor.

 The painting now hangs in the restaurant, and features Walt at a window table, with the Mark Twain Riverboat outside, sipping a cup of coffee as he reads the paper.
 As far as art goes, this is probably the only piece I have ever seen that actually gave me chills.
 It is truly a moving piece of art.

-At the end of the tour, in typical Disney fashion there was, of course, a gift shop!
-(This joke is so tired now, but what the heck.)
-Contrasting typical Disney fashion was that there was no counter or cash register nearby or any other means of knowing how to make a purchase.
 Rather, you simply loitered around a glass case, and sooner or later, a Cast Member would ask you what you’d like to purchase.
 It was almost as if the case was daring you to buy something, and waiting around a bit before being able to make a purchase was like even deeper initiation into “The Club.”
-If gift shops (or cases, in this case) could talk, this one would say, “I don’t need a person hawking goods bearing the exquisite logo of this Club.
-I’m cool, you know that, I know that.
-You want to buy me–you’ll wait around until we’re good and ready to sell something to you.”

 A voluminous book could, and really should, be written about the Club itself, before the true history of the place is lost or morphed over the years by discrepancies in retellings from the generations of Cast Members who keep its history alive with anecdotes like those contained in our tour.

-Club 33 definitely doesn’t approach the quality of restaurants like Victoria & Albert’s at Walt Disney World, or Napa Rose at Disneyland.
+Club 33 definitely doesn’t approach the quality of restaurants like Victoria & Albert’s at Walt Disney World, or Napa Rose at Disneyland Resort.
 That said, if ever a restaurant deserved a mantra of, “come for the food, stay for the experience,” it is Club 33.
 Our hours there will likely go down as some of the best ever in any Disney park, and if we ever have the opportunity to go back, we will in an instant.